A Very Dark, Very Red Wine

 SEE FOR ME – directed by Randall Okita – SPOILERS ⁓

-The story is a blending of WAIT UNTIL DARK (1967) and PANIC ROOM (2002).
-(Davenport’s performance immediately brought Meg Altman to mind.)
-The film is fast-paced with plenty of gun play and no shortage of narrowly averted near-disasters.
+The story is part WAIT UNTIL DARK and part PANIC ROOM.
+(Davenport’s performance immediately brings Meg Altman to mind.)
+It is fast-paced with plenty of gunplay and no shortage of narrowly averted near-disasters.

-Sophie (Skyler Davenport) was the one of the top skiers in the U.S., but before she could compete in the Olympics she went blind.
+Sophie Scott (Skyler Davenport) was the one of the top skiers in the country, but before she could compete in the Olympics she went blind.
 (Retinitis pigmentosa was the diagnosis.)
 She has since been invited to compete in the Paralympics, but has no money to pay for equipment or training.
-A former skiing associate named Cam (Keaton Kaplan) had been providing her with the same sort of help “See For Me” provides, but Sophie and Cam have a falling out, because Cam has ethical concerns about some of Sophie’s recent activities.

-Sophie takes a cat-sitting job in a remote area of upstate New York.
-On the first night after her employer Debra (Laura Vandervoort) leaves on a “pleasure trip”, an overconfident Sophie locks herself out of the house right after Debra leaves she downloads “See For Me”, an app called “See For Me” that provides a video link to a sighted person, so she can get back into the house without calling Debra for help.
-Using her new app to search for help, Sophie locates (Kelly played by Jessica Parker Kennedy), the soldier mentioned earlier, who has just lost a virtual battle, and is pleased to have her gaming interrupted.
+She downloads “See For Me”, an app called “See For Me” that provides a video link to a sighted person, so she can get back into the house without calling Debra for help.
+Using her new app to search for help, Sophie locates (Kelly played by Jessica Parker Kennedy), an Iraq War vet on disciplinary desk duty, who has just lost a virtual battle, and is pleased to have her gaming interrupted.

 Kelly helps Sophie get past the security system by hacking a sliding glass door.